ThePaleBlueDot405/mpdte-college-predictor/README.md

 ## Limitations

 - Only works with MPDTE counselling data (MP state engineering admissions)
-- Predictions are based on historical closing ranks — actual cutoffs change every year
+- Band classification is based on historical closing ranks — actual cutoffs change every year
 - PDF extraction may not work perfectly if MPDTE changes their PDF format
 - Not tested with all possible edge cases in counselling PDFs